utiasDSL/lsy_drone_racing/docs/getting_started/setup.rst

 - Git installed on your system
 - A GitHub account
-- Either `conda <https://conda.io/projects/conda/en/latest/index.html>`_ or `mamba <https://mamba.readthedocs.io/en/latest/>`_ installed
+- Either `conda <https://conda.io/projects/conda/en/latest/index.html>`_ or `mamba <https://mamba.readthedocs.io/en/latest/>`_ or one of their flavors installed.
+We recommend `micromamba <https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html>`_.
 - Optional: `Docker <https://docs.docker.com/>`_ installed on your system

 .. note::
-    You can also use `venv` or other dependency management tools, but the instructions to install swig on your system may be different.
+    You can also use `venv` or other dependency management tools, but we won't cover them here.

 Required Repositories
 ---------------------